datasets/tic-tac-toe/README.md

-This dataset contains endgame snapshots.
+This dataset contains tic-tac-toe endgame snapshots.
 First nine attributes are representing nine fields on tic-tac-toe board and tenth is class attribute which contains information if x player won.